dperson/openvpn-client/README.md

     Usage: openvpn.sh [-opt] [command]
     Options (fields in '[]' are optional, '<>' are required):
         -h          This help
-        -t ""       Configure timezone
+        -f          Set firewall rules so that only the VPN and DNS are allowed to send traffic to the internet (IE if VPN is down it's offline) -t ""       Configure timezone
                     possible arg: "[timezone]" - zoneinfo timezone for container -v "<server;user;password>" Configure OpenVPN